 Sober living is about finding productive means of self-fulfillment.
 In order to be the best version of ourselves, we must explore our inner and outer space.
 One of the most effective means of self-discovery is through reading.
 Reading helps us improve upon our skills in business and in life.

 Much like a healthy body is fueled by healthy food, a healthy mind is fueled by knowledge.
 So without further adieu, here is Part 2 of the NRhythm list of 10 books that offer plenty of food for thought.
-Check out Part One if you haven’t already.

 The Subtle Art of Not Giving a F*ck